StefanSchroeder/Gocal/README.md

 https://www.gnu.org/software/freefont.
 Auxiliary files are created in a temporary directory.

+The Borel-font in the sample directory is licensed under the OPL and contained here only for illustrative purposes.
+It was downloaded from https://fontesk.com/borel-font/.

 In addition you can provide your own TTF on the commandline if you prefer something fancy.

 ### Font size